 Antoinette Lopes is a Pacific Northwest artist creating atmospheric work inspired by the natural world and our connection to it.

-Working in charcoal on wood panel—materials that both originate from trees—her process reflects a balance between transformation and renewal.
+Working across a variety of media, and often returning to charcoal and wood panel—materials that both originate from trees—her process reflects a balance between transformation and renewal.

-Her work serves as a quiet reminder of our role not only to protect nature, but to help restore what has been lost.
+Her work serves as a quiet reminder of our role not only to protect nature, but to help restore balance and care for what has been lost—for ourselves, for all beings, and for the planet we share.

-There’s a reason animals hold such a deep and lasting place in my life—it began early.
+There is a reason animals hold such a deep and lasting place in Antoinette’s life—it began early.

-When I was a child, I experienced a lot of instability and loss.
-During that time and many times since, animals became my source of comfort, safety, and emotional connection.
-Where people sometimes felt unpredictable or absent, animals were steady.
-They didn’t judge, withdraw, or make promises they couldn’t keep.
+As a child, she experienced periods of instability and loss.
+During that time, and many times since, animals became a source of comfort, safety, and emotional connection.
+Where people sometimes felt unpredictable or absent, animals remained steady.
+They did not judge, withdraw, or make promises they could not keep.
 They simply showed up—and that presence meant everything.

-That bond wasn’t just comforting, it was healing.
-It taught me trust in its most honest form and created a sense of connection that has stayed with me ever since.
-Because of that, I don’t see animals as separate from us or lesser than us.
-I see them as equals—beings with their own intelligence, emotional depth, and purpose.
+That bond became more than comfort; it became healing.
+It taught her trust in its most honest form and created a sense of connection that has stayed with her ever since.
+Because of that, Antoinette does not see animals as separate from us or lesser than us.
+She sees them as equals—beings with their own intelligence, emotional depth, and purpose.

-In many ways, I believe animals embody qualities we’ve lost touch with.
+In many ways, she believes animals embody qualities people have lost touch with.
 They take only what they need.
 They live in balance with their environment.
-They don’t operate from greed or excess.
-If we paid closer attention to that way of being, I believe we could create a more sustainable, compassionate world—one with enough for everyone.
+They do not operate from greed or excess.
+By paying closer attention to that way of being, she believes we can create a more sustainable and compassionate world—one with enough for everyone.

 Art Inspired by Nature